 Learn Adobe XD, Figma, Sketch and other design tools.
 Work with your mentor to land your dream UI/UX Design job.

-User experience and user interface designers use design thinking to understand users, define their problems, and create innovative solutions that can be prototyped and validated through testing.
+User experience and user interface designers use design thinking to understand users and digital product solution, define their problems, and create innovative solutions that can be prototyped and validated through testing.
 As part of the UI/UX design process, designers conduct user research and create wireframes, prototypes, and mockups.
-Designers also facilitate user testing to gauge how users interact with a design solution.
+Designers also facilitate user testing to gauge how users interact with a digital product design solution.